 Microbiology Technician: Certification and Education Requirements

-Microbiology concerns itself with unicellular or microscopic organisms and their effect on humans.
+Microbiology is the study of unicellular or microscopic organisms and their effect on humans.
 One popular pathway to pursuing a career as a microbiology technician is an associate's degree program for clinical or medical laboratory technicians.
 These programs explore the microbiology principles important to a technician while also examining other medical modalities.
+Graduates may be eligible for professional certification from several organizations.

-These programs are designed to equip individuals with the skills and knowledge needed to perform basic medical technician responsibilities, such as hematology, microbiology and molecular diagnostic tests.
+Students in an associate's degree program for medical lab technicians learn the skills and knowledge they need to perform basic medical technician responsibilities, such as hematology, microbiology and molecular diagnostic tests.
 Instruction will also be given in patient diversity and care, cultural awareness and healthcare ethics.
-All programs feature an internship as a degree requirement.
+All programs require an internship in a healthcare facility.
+Students also must complete general education courses.
 These programs can be completed in two years of full-time study.

 Applicants submit high school transcripts or their equivalent.
 Standardized test scores are rarely required, although some programs do feature math and English placement tests.
 Other common requirements include a criminal background check, current immunization records and proof of personal medical insurance.